 The 11 Most Beautiful Towns in Tuscany

-Surrounded by vineyards that produce this signature Tuscan grape, Montepulciano is a rustic and medieval town that is full of Renaissance architecture that gives it a peaceful and historic atmosphere.
+Surrounded by vineyards that produce this signature Tuscan grape, Montepulciano is a rustic and medieval town full of Renaissance architecture that gives it a peaceful and historic atmosphere.
 Its hilltop location means that you can admire the surrounding scenery from the town’s many terraces and squares, linked together by steep streets and lanes that open out into classic piazzas.

 One of the most beautiful small towns in Tuscany is San Gimignano, found close to the city of Siena in the centre of the region.
 With medieval walls surrounding the settlement and forests and fields outside of this, it’s a historic location that has a charming and ageless beauty.